awjlogan/emon32-fw/README.md

 ### Compiling

 Compiling the firmware requires the the [Arm gcc toolchain](https://developer.arm.com/Tools%20and%20Software/GNU%20Toolchain) (may be available as a package in your distribution).
-The Makefile is for a Cortex-M0+ based microcontrollers, specifically the [Microchip ATSAMD21J17](https://www.microchip.com/en-us/product/ATSAMD21J17).
+The Makefile is for a Cortex-M0+ based microcontrollers, specifically the Microchip ATSAMD21J17 ([datasheet](https://www.microchip.com/en-us/product/ATSAMD21J17), [errata](https://ww1.microchip.com/downloads/en/DeviceDoc/SAMD21-%20Family-Silicon-%20Errata-and-DataSheet-Clarification-DS80000760C.pdf)).

 > [!NOTE]
 > To find which version, if any, of the toolchain is on your path, enter `arm-none-eabi-gcc --version`.
 You can set the path to a compiler off your path by setting the `TC_PATH` variable in `Makefile`.